 Following the initial review by the Adjudication Panel, the Responding Student and Reporting Individual will be informed in writing of the date and time of the panel review and commenting session.
 Any scheduling requests must be submitted to the Conduct Administrator to be resolved no later than 48 hours prior to the scheduled date of the commenting session.

 During the Adjudication Panel review, the Reporting Individual and Responding Student are invited to address the Panel during a 30-minute commenting session.
 The commenting session can be used to direct the Panel to review specific sections of the investigation report.
 The commenting session will not allow for any impact statements to be made.
 The Panel will not ask any questions during this phase, as all questions have been asked by the Investigators and answered by the appropriate parties.
-The Reporting Individual and Responding Student then leave the room and the Panel by unanimous decision will determine whether or not the Responding Student violated the Sexual and Gender-Based Misconduct Policy and/or Code of Social Conduct violation as alleged in the formal complaint by finding either: “in violation” or “no violation” using the standard of evidence described above.
+The Reporting Individual and Responding Student then leave the room and the Panel by unanimous decision will determine whether or not the Responding Student violated the Sexual and Gender-Based Misconduct Policy and/or Code of Social Conduct violation as alleged in the formal complaint by finding either: “Responsible” or “Not Responsible” using the standard of evidence described above.
 If the Responding Student or Reporting Individual fails to appear at the panel, the panel will move forward in their absence.

 - Impact statement: The Reporting Individual and Responding Student each have the right to prepare and submit, in writing, an Impact Statement to be considered by the Sexual and Gender-Based Misconduct Adjudication Panel while determining sanctions.
 Impact statements outline the Reporting Individual’s or Responding Student’s thoughts regarding an appropriate sanction.
 The Panel is not bound by these statements in determining sanctions.
 Impact statements are optional and are only admissible if a violation is found.